Hyundai Motor to launch dedicated EV platform in major push into electric cars

 Market leader Tesla said in September it aims to halve the cost of its EV batteries and bring more production of the key auto component in-house to lower EV prices to US$25,000 each.

-Hyundai expects its dedicated Electric Global Modular Platform (E-GMP) will allow it to use its own battery module technology across various EV models and cut the number of components by 60 per cent.
+Hyundai expects the dedicated Electric Global Modular Platform (E-GMP) to allow it to use its own battery module technology across various EV models and cut the number of components by 60 per cent.

-"E-GMP will be highly effective in expanding the Group's EV leadership position as it will enable the company to enlarge its EV line-up over a relatively short period through modularisation and standardisation," it said in a statement.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg